Sign in

 From contributor D:

-My reference to the vacuum bag was for laminating two sheets together to get a thicker piece to work from.
+My vacuum bag reference was for laminating two sheets for a thicker workpiece.

 From the original questioner: